This guide is focused on nascent technology. As a result, contents might be highly volatile.

 Addtionally, with multiple character prompts, higher scale may be preferable.

-To allow for a stronger Prompt Guidance without having those issues, the advanced setting Prompt Guidance Rescale attempts to compensate for them, but this will result in a blurrier output.
+To allow for a stronger Prompt Guidance without having those issues, the advanced setting Prompt Guidance Rescale attempts to compensate for them, but this can result in blurrier, less saturated output.
+As Prompt Guidance increases, higher rescale values can typically be used without significant detrimental effects.
 You can always use image 2 image to refine the picture once you feel the base is good enough.

-Much like Negative Prompt Guidance, you should adjust Rescale in very small increments starting from 1.
+You should adjust Rescale in very small increments, starting from 0.
 Start in increments of 0.1 or 0.2 with the same seed, and decide what you prefer from there.

 SMEA